AAhmed06/RecipeModeling/README.md

 |       117 |               9       |                     9   |                    9 |                    9 |
 |       118 |              10       |                    10   |                   10 |                   10 |
 |       120 |              15.6149  |                    14   |                    1 |                   57 |

+The resulting visualization shows a clear positive correlation: as the cooking time for a recipe increases, the average number of steps also tends to increase.
+However, the plot also highlights significant variability, evidenced by the large range between the minimum and maximum number of steps for any given cooking time.